chetan-prime/highlight-ta/README.md

 ## Details ##

-Highlight-Ta is a stand-along script that uses a regex to highlight text inside a textarea.
-It also adjusts its height to fit its text while following CSS declarations like box-sizing, padding, and min/max height.
+Highlight-Ta is a stand-alone script that uses a regular expressions, strings, and functions to highlight text inside a textarea.
+It also adjusts that textarea's height to fit its text while following CSS declarations like box-sizing, padding, and min/max height.
 Highlight-Ta was created for designers and developers who need to highlight text in a textarea without relying on jQuery or weighty third-party libraries.

 ## Usage ##